-Jesus concluded His message to the Pergamum church with a stern warning that they must repent!
-He assured them that failure to do so would bring dire consequences.
 Jesus is committed to fight against false doctrines and false practices within the church; therefore, as His followers, we also should be devoted to do the same.
 If the church at Pergamum would do that-repent and stand unwaveringly on the truth of Christ-they would receive two rewards.

-- Hidden manna.
-God daily provided manna in the wilderness for the Israelites to feed and sustain them.
-Some of that manna was "hidden" in a golden pot and placed inside the ark of the covenant as a memorial to God's provision for His faithful followers. - A white stone.
+- 1. Hidden manna.
+God provided manna daily in the wilderness for the Israelites to feed and sustain them.
+Some of that manna was "hidden" in a golden pot and placed inside the ark of the covenant as a memorial to God's provision for His faithful followers.
+In Jewish tradition, this hidden manna has been preserved and would feed and sustain God's people when the Messiah came.
+Like "the marriage feast of the Lamb" (Rev. 19:9), this manna symbolized eternal life.
+This thought alone should inspire us to never compromise when it comes to standing on the truth of Christ and His Word. - 2.
+A white stone.
+We don't think much about rocks.
+In fact most of us try and remove rocks from places we don't want them to be.
+This rock however would have been an incredibly precious gift in that time.
 "A white stone" could remind the church of the white stones given by judges to indicate they had found a person innocent.
 Or the white stone might symbolize the white stones that were often used as admission tickets to public events.
 Either way, the white stone was similar to the hidden manna in that it symbolized eternal life we gained through the forgiveness of Christ.

-On this white stone a new name would be inscribed.
+On this white stone "a new name" would be inscribed.
+Names carried a level of authority, and to be given this special name by Christ Himself signified both Christ's authority over that individual and an intimate relationship with the individual.
 When we come to Christ, we are given a new name!
+We now share a relationship with Him.